skamensky/feel-tracker-backend/README.md

+## Running Locally

 Server requires docker installed

-From the root of the directory run `sudo server/restart_server.sh` to run the server
+- From the root of the directory run `npm run run_posix` to run the server on a POSIX system

+- On windows run `npm run run_windows`

+# Tests
+To run the tests for the remote server, ensure the environment variable `REMOTE_TEST` is present (the value does not matter).
+To run the tests locally, make sure `REMOTE_TEST` is *not* set.

+As of now, tests are run one by one.
+In the future a more automated system will be put in place.

+### Run the tests
+1. `cd tests`
+1.  `node addActivity.js`
+1.  `node fetchActivities.js`

 # Rest API